Plastic Pollution Prevention Project (P4) Coordinator

-Julie has 20+ years of experience working with non-profits and local government in organizational management, strategic planning, fundraising, and program development.
-Previously she worked for the Girl Scouts in NYC, Colorado Special Olympics, US Peace Corps as an NGO Advisor, City of Savannah, Boothbay Region Land Trust, and currently Friends of Thai Daughters and UPSTREAM.
+Julie has 20+ years of experience working with non-profits and local government in organizational management, strategic planning, fundfraising, and program development.
+Previously she has worked for the Girl Scouts in NYC, Colorado Special Olympics, US Peace Corps as an NGO Advisor, City of Savannah, Boothbay Region Land Trust, and currently Friends of Thai Daughters and UPSTREAM.
 Julie speaks Lithuanian, enjoys time with her family, puppy, chickens, rabbits, and goats, and looks forward to beating our Program Director Jamie's team in Ultimate Frisbee someday.

 Matt is a social entrepreneur, policy expert and campaign strategist who has helped advance safer chemicals policy, product stewardship and packaging reduction throughout the United States.
-He has 15 years of experience promoting initiatives where corporations address the environmental and social impacts of what they produce.
+He has 20 years of experience promoting initiatives where corporations address the environmental and social impacts of what they produce.
 Matt brings a wealth of technical knowledge on creating and implementing legislation as well as real-world experience in running successful campaigns, building broad coalitions, and working with stakeholders from every side of an issue.
 He can be found mountain biking, whitewater paddling, snowboarding, and coaching his daughter's all-star basketball team.